Bownly/GBMicroGames/README.md

 In terms of subject matter, let's keep it E rated, evergreen, and noncontroversial.
 Topics to avoid: religion, economics, philosophies, politics, identity politics, non-cartoon violence, sexual content, drug references, irl/current events, memes, swear words, etc. If you're in doubt, ask yourself if it'd be included in the original WarioWare.
 If you're still in doubt, run the idea by me.
 I'll even veto a completed game if I have to, but I obviously don't want to.

 ## Legal
 I'm not a lawyer, but you won't lose any IP rights or anything for whatever you contribute.
 I want your stuff to remain yours.
-And don't include anything from anyone else's IPs, obviously.
+And don't include any content from anyone else's IPs, obviously.
 However, you are encouraged to include content from your own existing IPs.
 I'm a big sucker for cross-overs and self-references, so please include content from your previous projects (so long as everything's compliant with the content guidelines, of course).